JoanComasFdz/dotnet-log-to-db/README.md

 > Make sure you are in the correct directory before running the command.

+## Makig your own
+In order to make this application work with your own log files, you need to modify the `LogLineValidator` and `LogLineParser` to accomodate your log file format and needs.

+Sometimes, 1 log will contain new line characters and therefore be stored as multiple lines in the log file.
+In this case, you need to implement a mechanism to join those lines together before parsing them.
+I would recommend to use a new class `MultiLineJoiner` that will be responsible for joining the lines together (without new line characters), before being validated and parsed.

 ## Motivation
 Log files are still a tool that is used to troubleshoot issues.
 It is the daily life of plenty of developers to look at log files to understand what is happening in the system.
 Those files can be up to multiple gigabytes in size and contain millions of log entries.